 - ¼ cup olive oil

-- fresh parsley You can use other herbs if you'd like, such as thyme, oregano, or fennel seed.
+- fresh parsley or other herbs, such as thyme, oregano, or fennel seed

 Picadillo Salad